ensisoft/detonator/BUILDING.md

 These 6 files are then all the files that you need to deploy/copy over to your web server.<br><br>

 > [!TIP]<br>
 > You can rename `game.html` to whatever you want, for example  `my-amazing-game.html`.
-Just don't change the names of any other files
+> Just don't change the names of any other files

+> [!TIP]<br>
+> The editor can deploy the files to your webserver as long as you have a simple web API end point
+> that the editor can call.
+> You can configure your API key and your API endpoint in the editor settings.<br>
+> `X-Api-Key` header will be used for the api key<br>
+> `subdir` and `filename` query parameters will be used to specify the desired target folder `subdir`<br>
+> for the current file upload  `filename`.

 <details><summary>1.
 Configure Your Web Server</summary>